threader/PC-Tuning/docs/building.md

 - Latest Servicing Stack Update for the host machine

-    - Configuring an image while the host's DISM version is outdated will likely result in errors.
+    - Configuring an ISO while the host's DISM version is outdated will likely result in errors.
 Manually search & download the latest SSU from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx).
 Once downloaded, extract the .cab from the .msu & use the command below to apply it to the host machine

         ```bat
         DISM /Online /Add-Package /PackagePath=<path\to\latest\ssu>
         ```

-## Downloading Stock Images
+## Downloading Stock ISOs

-The recommended links & methods below will ensure that we can work with a base image with no additional updates.
-Ensure to cross-check the hashes for the image to verify that the image is genuine & not corrupted (not required when building an image from UUP dump).
+The recommended links & methods below will ensure that we can work with a base ISO with no additional updates.
+Ensure to cross-check the hashes for the ISO to verify that it is genuine & not corrupted (not required when building an ISO from UUP dump).
 Use the command ``certutil -hashfile <path\to\file>`` to get the hash of the ISO file

 Generally, Windows 7 is superior for real-time tasks compared to its successors but lacks USB & NVME driver support for newer hardware.
 Earlier versions of Windows lack GPU driver & anticheat support so some users are forced on newer builds.
 Microsoft implemented a fixed 10mHz QueryPerformanceFrequency on Windows 10 1809+ which was intended to make developing applications easier but many users reported worse performance.
 Windows 10 1903+ has an updated scheduler for multi CCX Ryzen CPUs [[1](https://i.redd.it/y8nxtm08um331.png)].
 Microsoft changed how timer resolution functions as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/) on Windows 10 2004+ & was [further developed in Windows 11](../media/windows11-timeapi-changes.png) which I assume is an attempt to improve power efficiency